quocdat32461997/machine-learning-portfolio/README.md

 * My timeline-based AI/ML/DL projects that I have worked on
 * My publications
 * Research papers that I have read and found interesting/practical (comments included)
-* My blogs and presentations
+* My blogs/presentations/repos
 * Interview prep
-* AI courses I took
+* What I have learnt
 ---

 ## Projects